RESPONSIBILITIES OF FACULTY MEMBERS

 All instructional personnel are expected to dedicate their primary energies and loyalties to the service of their students.
 A major responsibility of all instructional personnel is to meet every scheduled class period for classes, which meet on a regular basis.
 Faculty shall not dismiss class or change class meeting hours, dates or classrooms without prior approval from the appropriate Dean.
 Faculty must not permit any outside interests to interfere with their obligations to students.
 All full-time faculty members may be required to teach off-campus, weekend or evening, dual credit, or online classes.
 Faculty members who utilize electronic delivery to teach students must adhere to college guidelines.
 The institution places primary responsibility for the content, quality, and effectiveness of its curriculum with its faculty.

 - Faculty have as their primary responsibility a commitment to be dedicated, effective, and concerned teachers.

 - All faculty are to be familiar with and adhere to all policies and procedures of the institution.

 - Faculty are expected to conduct classroom instruction at the highest possible level of quality, efficiency, and interest for students.

 - All faculty will be responsible for classroom management.
 Clear expectations and standards for optimum learning will be discussed on the first day of class or within the first week of classes so that all students will understand the learning environment at Navarro College.

-- Instructors are to provide additional assistance for students who request such assistance.
+- Faculty are to provide additional assistance for students who request such assistance.
 An instructor may not tutor for pay any student enrolled in one of his/her classes and for whom he/she must submit a final grade.